 - See all posts in COVID-19

-Tips for Relief from Financial Stress
+6 Tips for Relieving Financial Stress

 Financial stress affects millions of Americans.
 In fact, 78% of Americans are living paycheck to paycheck.
 Watching your bank account dwindle while the bills pile up can take a hefty toll on all aspects of your life.
 A study with the American Psychological Association found that 72% of Americans feel stressed about money at least some time and nearly 25% are extremely stressed.

 Stress can lead to medical issues, problems in your personal life and marriage and problems at work.
 Physical symptoms include anxiety, depression, and difficulty sleeping and weight gain/loss.